 When struts and shock absorbers should be replaced

 Shock absorbers and struts are parts of the vehicle suspension.
 They absorb shocks from the bumps and potholes and keep your vehicle riding smooth and stable.
 What is the difference between a shock absorber and a strut?
 A strut

 Front suspension layout with a MacPherson strut.

 The most common problem with shocks and struts is when they start leaking.
-See this photo: leaking rear shock absorber
+See these photos: leaking front strut

 Another problem is that a worn-out strut or shock absorber may produce a knocking noise when driving over bumps.
 It's not always easy to find the source of the noise in the suspension.